squid-cache/squid-cache.github.io/Translations.rst

 Older Squid releases are provided with a fixed set of pre-translated pages which have been gathered from many contributors over a long period.
 These pages naturally have a mixed set of HTML standards (mostly obsolete or deprecated) and an ever more mixed amount of information available.
 The format tags (%) for embedding details about the error have not always been kept in the right places, and have changed in various releases.

-We are hopping to bring all the error pages into an easily maintained structure for language translation and future upgrades.
+This project brings all the error pages into an easily maintained structure for translation and future upgrades.
 The commonly used .PO/.POT translation format has been chosen for the dictionaries due to the wide existing community support and tools.
 They also allow automated translation from a single set of template files which can be easily updated.

 == How can I contribute? ==